vmware-tanzu/tanzu-framework/docs/cli/tkgctl/bom.md

 * This allows users to read and understand the content of the TKR BoM files for debugging purpose

 ## Updating the TKG Compatibility Image Path into the TKG library
+If maintainers would like to permanently change the TKG Compatibility Image path, please follow the instructions below:
 1. Update the `TKG_DEFAULT_IMAGE_REPOSITORY` and `TKG_DEFAULT_COMPATIBILITY_IMAGE_PATH` variables inside [Makefile](../../../Makefile)
 2. Run `make configure-bom` which will update the build-time constants for downloading the TKG compatibility file.
 3. Commit the `Makefile` changes alongside the changes generated to the constants file.

 ## How are the BoM files getting used in the CLI and the cluster template creation with ytt

 ### How are the BoM files getting used in the Tanzu CLI?

 * TKG Compatibility file metadata is bundled into the TKG library as build-time constants
 * When the `tkgctl` client gets created, as part of ensuring prerequisites, the tkg-compatibility file and BoM files are extracted to the BoM file location.
-For the tanzu CLI this location will be, `$HOME/.tanzu/tkg/compatibility` and `$HOME/.tanzu/tkg/bom` respectively.
+For the tanzu CLI this location will be, `$HOME/.config/tanzu/tkg/compatibility` and `$HOME/.config/tanzu/tkg/bom` respectively.
 If there is a compatibility file already present in the user's local file system, the new compatibility file will not be downloaded.
 Users can choose to delete the existing compatibility file so that the tanzu CLI will download the latest compatibility file (alternatively, users can run `tanzu config init` or `tanzu management-cluster create --force-config-update -f <filename>`).
 * The TKG Library implements the [tkgconfigbom](../../../tkg/tkgconfigbom/client.go) package which provides functions to read TKG and TKR BoM files.
 * The CLI reads in these BoM files from the user's local filesystem and uses their content for various purposes, of which a few are listed below:
-  * Uses the TKG BoM file to determine which image repository to use for provider installation and updates the images section under the TKG settings file $HOME/.tanzu/tkg/config.yaml
+  * Uses the TKG BoM file to determine which image repository to use for provider installation and updates the images section under the TKG settings file $HOME/.config/tanzu/tkg/config.yaml
   * Reads the TKR BoM file to select the correct AMI or Azure image to use.
 Uses the same information for the purpose of vSphere VM template verification
   * Uses information in the TKR BoM to set configuration variables like `KUBERNETES_VERSION`, `AMI_ID`, `AZURE_IMAGE_*`, etc.
 * Another use of BoM files is for cluster template generation.
 In that case, the ytt library is used to directly read the BoM files as text files.
 This is described in next section.